Can't find what you're looking for? Try Searching »

 Preventing Interior Fire Spread

-JENSEN HUGHES evaluates the floor line void space protection system needed due to common construction tolerances and to allow for normal building envelop movement.
+JENSEN HUGHES exterior wall analyses services involve evaluating the floor line void space protection system needed due to common construction tolerances and to allow for normal building envelop movement.
 Historical fire data has demonstrated the importance of protecting this gap between the edge of the concrete floor and the exterior curtain wall to limit interior fire spread.
 Section 715.4 of the 2012 International Building Code (IBC), Exterior curtain wall/floor intersection, requires protecting this critical building feature.
 Perimeter fire barrier systems, are tested and listed in accordance with ASTM E2307.
 This test method, developed by JENSEN HUGHES engineers, assesses the fire performance of a perimeter fire barrier system when installed between a fire-resistance rated concrete floor assembly and a representative curtain wall system.
 Details such as wall framing, glass installation, insulation materials, gap width, and spandrel insulation are factors in providing a robust system capable of resisting flame passage for the required amount of time.

 Testing or Analysis A great deal of testing and listing information is available from the firestop manufacturers on perimeter fire barrier system’s fire performance.
 However, the reality of real-world construction is that not all exterior curtain wall configurations have been tested to demonstrate that the perimeter fire barrier system will prevent the passage of fire, hot gasses, and toxic smoke through this critical area.
 JENSEN HUGHES staff regularly evaluates the anticipated fire performance of a field installed or designed perimeter fire barrier system for compliance with the building code requirements.
 When deviations between the tested systems and the installed system are identified by the design team, our engineers review the field conditions and develop technically based solutions which will provide the code prescribed level of protection.